smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 * video > output 1664x936 > 60fps
 * advanced > sRGB > limited > sources uncheck browser source hardware acceleration
 #
+* 🔴 Re-add your browser(browser sources) after updates and often to fix old rendering bugs/memory leaks/Triggered optimized versions of the embedded web content/Reset any lingering settings or permissions that were dragging performance.
+* paste browser(browser sources) as reference in other scenes
 * set game capture RGB10A2 Color Space set to Rec.
 2100 (PQ) when you are playing in HDR so your stream can see the game tone‑mapped to SDR (remember* to turn it back to sRGB* when playing in SDR)
 * set your display captures for desktop checkbox to Force SDR for if you are ever in HDR for viewers
 * turn off Docks > Audio Mixer because it cost you 2fps in every game